Stocker Pond Water Quality and Testing

 single sample.

-VLAP Data Summary from 2024
+VLAP Data Summary from 2025

 -

-Pond nutrient (phosphorus) levels and algal growth (chlorophyll) have
+phosphorus and algal growth.
+Pond nutrient (phosphorus) levels and

-remained within a higher range since 2022 following a period of
+algal growth (chlorophyll) have remained within a higher range since

-VLAP Recommendations from 2024
+VLAP Recommendations from 2025

 - It is suggested to increase monitoring frequency to once per month, typically June, July and August, to better assess seasonal water quality and make comparisons with historical data.